Gli4ch6000/Reverse-Shell-Python/README.md

 ANS: A reverse shell is a shell session established on a connection that is initiated from a remote machine, not from the attacker's host.
 A reverse shell is a shell session established on a connection that is initiated from a remote machine, not from the local host

+THIS IS ONLY FOR EDUCATIONAL USE .
+DO NOT "FUCKIN " HACK ANYONE WITHOUT THERE PERMISSION